CorporateClash/public/name-guidelines.md

 ### Naming Guidelines

 1. The use of numbers is prohibited unless in the form of a coherent name.
-2. First/last names are not allowed.
+2. Potentially identifiable first/last names are not allowed.
 3. Town/City/State names are prohibited, unless they are not exclusive to themselves.
 4. Character names are not allowed, unless they are not exclusive to themselves.
 5. No described relationships, such as those of lineage and possession.
 6. No sports teams (football teams, hockey teams, etc.) are allowed, unless they are not exclusive to themselves.
-7. No celebrities or bands are allowed, unless they are not exclusive to themselves.
+7. No celebrities or bands are allowed.
+Celebrity puns however, are allowed as long as they follow the other naming rules.
 8. No names that pose as a member of staff, person(s) of authority, or NPCs, unless they are not exclusive to themselves.
 9. No trademarked or copyrighted names, including brand names or websites, unless they are not exclusive to themselves.
 10. Proper English spelling conventions must apply to all names.